Posts under category “Albums”

 General Update Log No. 11

-Posted on 20 June 2023
+Posted on

 I’ll be honest: I probably would’ve written this a whole lot sooner if I hadn’t gotten it into my head that I wanted to move away from Wordpress and create my own custom blog.
 But on the bright side, I can at least say that a lot has happened since January — a lot of really good stuff, in fact.